-Your surgeon or oncologist will discuss with you the treatments they think would be best for you.
+Your surgeon and/or oncologist (cancer doctor) will discuss with you the treatments they think would be best for you.
 Sometimes they may offer you a choice of surgical treatments.
-In any case, you should be sure you are part of the decision-making process and that your views and preferences have been taken into account.
+In any case, you should be part of the decision-making process and your views and preferences are considered.
+You should have been given enough information to understand the options before you give permission for the treatment to start.
+Don't be embarrassed about asking people to explain things again and remember always ask about anything that is unclear or worrying you.
+You can always ask for patient information to take away and read later at home.